ibellinfantie/ocp-power-ansible-automation/README.md

 ansible-navigator --eei ansiblehub.sbm.com.sa/ee-openstacksdk:latest run site.yml  -m stdout

-NB.
-Details on how to build the eei ee-openstacksdk will be available shortly.

 The ansible execution environment

-When done, ssh to the bastion from the ansible user. sudo -i to root , export KUBECONFIG=/opt/install/auth/kubeconfig and you can run oc commands and access nodes with core@nodename .
+When done, ssh to the bastion from the ansible user. sudo -i to root , export KUBECONFIG=/opt/install/auth/kubeconfig and you can run oc commands and access nodes with core@"$infradid-cluster-domain" from the bastion.

 There is no automatic CSR approval for the workers, so approve the certs manually when available.

 Running the play a second time after the cluster is built and up and running, will shutdown and restart the cluster.
 The cluster will be available again after this.
 If you lose network connection or need to redo the cluster within 24 hours.
 You can delete the masters and workers , and re-run the play.
-The infra nodes can remain, but will use the generated ignitions.
+The infra nodes can remain, and will use the generated ignitions.
 If you want to update the certificates and get a new infraid for the ignitions, also delete the file /opt/install.tgz on the bastion and re-run the play.
+You can delete all nodes and re-run the play for the configured environment variables for a new build with a new infraid.